eclipse-edapt/edapt/examples/ttc_reengineering/readme.txt

 The solution has the following directory structure:

+- src: Java implementations of custom migrations
 - description: contains the descriptions of the case and the solution
+- models: contains the test models and launch configurations
+  * the test models are the models that come with the case
+  * a launch configuration that applies the history model on the test model
+- reference: the migrated models which are provided as a reference
 - solution: contains the solution to the case consisting of
   * the metamodels required for the transformation
   * the history model which specifies the transformation
-- src: Java implementations of custom migrations
-- models: contains the test models and launch configurations
-  * the test models are the models that come with the case
-  * a launch configuration that applies the history model on the test model

 Running the Transformations